-In addition, the Company had invested in an equity instrument of a publicly traded technology company during 2000 and 2001.
-This investment had been classified as available for sale, in current assets, and was carried at fair value based on quoted market prices.
-This instrument was considered to be short-term in nature as it was management's intention to dispose of this investment within one year.
 Realized gains and losses on disposition of available for sale marketable investments are included in other investment income in the results of operations.
 Unrealized gains and losses are included in other comprehensive income, except that the portion designated as being hedged in a fair value hedge is recognized in other investment income during the period of the hedge.
-The Company disposed of this investment during fiscal 2002, at approximately its carrying value.
+As at March 31, 2003, the Company does not hold any available for sale investments.

 The Company has a policy that allows for the use of hedges on equity investments in publicly traded companies.
 At December 31, 2002, the Company was not engaged in any such hedges.
-In 2000, the Company entered into and designated such a hedge on the investment classified as available for sale, in the form of a call option hedge that enabled the Company to receive, from the investee, a combination of cash and additional inkind equity securities equal to any deficiency between the original cost basis of the equity securities of \$3,400 and the aggregate of the market values on the dates that the securities were made available for sale on the applicable public equity market.
+In 2000, the Company entered into and designated such a hedge on the investment classified as available for sale, in the form of a call option hedge that enabled the Company to receive, from the investee, a combination of cash and additional in-kind equity securities equal to any deficiency between the original cost basis of the equity securities of \$3,400 and the aggregate of the market values on the dates that the securities were made available for sale on the applicable public equity market.
 This option was accounted for as a fair value hedge in accordance with SFAS No. 133.
 In 2001, the Company exercised the call option and, as a result, received additional common stock of the investee valued then at \$1,700.